Paths to Freedom: Tomo

 Tomo, played by Peter McDonald, is Rat's best friend and fellow musician in the band Sperm.com, in which he plays guitar.
 His long black hair and style of dress identify him as a heavy metal fan; he is seen to wear t-shirts featuring the bands No Sweat and Ministry during the series.
 He is portrayed as being quite unintelligent – a classic comedy buffoon – and also as being overwhelmed when it comes to contact with the opposite sex.

 Barney

 Barney (affectionately referred to as "Barnser") is a character in the popular comedy series Paths to Freedom on the Irish television network RTÉ Two.
 He is portrayed by Darragh Kelly.
 Barney is depicted as Jeremy's closest companion and golfing partner.
 He is blindly supportive of Jeremy and fails to see his friend's shortcomings, appearing somewhat of a side-kick.
 Even as the series progresses, and he appears to grow increasingly embarrassed by Jeremy's behavior, he never overtly speaks out against him.

+Reception

+In 2000, The Irish Times said that while the "spoof documentary series" concept behind Paths to Freedom was "at least promising in concept...laughs in theory do not always translate into reality, even though Deirdre O'Kane, Gary Cooke and Michael McElhatton read like a formidable team".

+In 2025, the Sunday Mirror said that Paths to Freedom is "regarded as one of the best comedy series RTE ever made".
+In 2020, the Irish Independent said, "There are hardcore comedy fans who attest that Paths To Freedom is one of the finest Irish comedies ever made, and laid the groundwork for countless other shows".